Who we are

 Manitoba Hydro is well-positioned to help our utility customers further develop their own renewable energy sources.
 Hydroelectricity is a reliable source of generation that can store energy and respond to fluctuating demands for electricity.
 This flexibility makes it an excellent resource to complement the development of variable wind and solar resources.

 - A new high-voltage direct current (HVDC) transmission line – Bipole III – entered service in the summer of 2018.
-Capable of carrying 2,000 MW, Bipole III significantly enhances our system reliability and increase capacity to transport electricity from generating stations in the north to southern Manitoba.
+Capable of carrying 2,000 MW, Bipole III significantly enhances our system reliability and increases capacity to transport electricity from generating stations in the north to southern Manitoba.

+- The 230-kV Birtle Transmission Project went into service in 2021 and nearly doubled export capability to Saskatchewan in Canada.
 Beyond Keeyask, Manitoba Hydro has approximately 4,300 MW of undeveloped hydropower capacity.

 Our transmission interconnections